-- Insurance support
+- Insurance support (for expense reimbursement)

 - 20% discount to the Alpha Shop

-Prescriptions will be delivered to your door for free.
+Prescriptions get delivered to your door for free.
 Can’t wait for treatment?
 The urgent care option provides same-day prescriptions sent to your pharmacy for pickup so you can get treated for those urgent problems as soon as possible.
 Long-term prescriptions are auto-shipped so you don’t forget to renew or possibly run out.